apache/skywalking-website/content/blog/2023-08-13-hashicorp-bsl/index.md

 _The GitHub ID is listed about the PMC members did the evaluations._

 ## FAQ
-### If I am using Consule to manage SkyWalking Cluster, does this license change bring an implication?
+### If I am using Consul to manage SkyWalking Cluster or configurations, does this license change bring an implication?

 **YES**, anyone using their server sides would be affected once you upgrade to later released versions after Aug.
 10th, 2023.